sensu/sensu-docs/content/sensu-core/1.7/reference/clients.md

 (among other things), and keepalive events can trigger email notifications and other useful actions.

+Among those actions is communicating with external sources of truth to determine if the client should still be active.
+Those sources of truth may be something like a Chef server, a Puppet master, or AWS.
+This is especially useful when combined with [deregistration events](#registration-events).
+Adopting this pattern results in clients being deregistered only when a client keepalive threshold has been exceeded.

 ### Client registration & the client registry {#registration-and-registry}

 In practice, client registrations happens when a Sensu server processes a client